-Eggs tasting a little fishy?
+Eggs tasting a little…fishy?

-Have you ever sat down to a beautiful egg breakfast, taken that first bite, and noticed something fishy?
-Yes, it’s possible your hens are laying eggs that are super funky!
-So what’s causing it and what can you do to fix it?
+Have you ever sat down to a beautiful egg breakfast, taken that first bite, and noticed something a little fishy?
+That’s right, it’s possible your hens are laying eggs that are, quite literally, fishy.
+Eggs that smell and taste like fish are a common problem among backyard flocks.

 Omega-3 is a fatty acid that is essential, meaning the body cannot produce it but must consume it from food.
 Omega-3’s are associated with healthier brains and hearts, improved mood, reduced joint pain, and healthier skin and hair.
 They may also play a role in protecting against heart disease and cancer.
-Basically, Omega-3 fatty acids are really good for you!